-The 56F8322 incorporates one Quadrature Decoder capable of capturing all four transitions on the two-phase inputs, permitting generation of a number proportional to actual position.
+The 56F8346 incorporates two Quadrature Decoders capable of capturing all four transitions on the two-phase inputs, permitting generation of a number proportional to actual position.
 Speed computation capabilities accommodate both fast- and slow-moving shafts.
-An integrated watchdog timer in the Quadrature Decoder can be programmed with a time-out value to alarm when no shaft motion is detected.
+An integrated watchdog timer in the Quadrature Decoder can be programmed with a time-out value to alert when no shaft motion is detected.
 Each input is filtered to ensure only true transitions are recorded.

-This controller also provides a full set of standard programmable peripherals that include two Serial Communications Interfaces (SCIs), two Serial Peripheral Interfaces (SPIs), two Quad Timers and FlexCAN.
+This controller also provides a full set of standard programmable peripherals that include two Serial Communications Interfaces (SCIs); two Serial Peripheral Interfaces (SPIs); and four Quad Timers.
 Any of these interfaces can be used as General Purpose Input/Outputs (GPIOs) if that function is not required.
-A Flex Controller Area Network interface (CAN Version 2.0 B-compliant) and an internal interrupt controller are also a part of the 56F8322.
+A Flex Controller Area Network (FlexCAN) interface (CAN Version 2.0 B-compliant) and an internal interrupt controller are a part of the 56F8346.

-1.2.2 56F8122 Features
+1.2.2 56F8146 Features

-The 56F8122 controller includes 32KB of Program Flash, programmable through the JTAG port, and 8KB of Data RAM.
-A total of 8KB of Boot Flash is incorporated for easy customer inclusion of field-programmable software routines that can be used to program the main Program Flash memory area.
-The Program Flash memory can be independently bulk erased or erased in pages; Program Flash page erase size is 1KB.
-The Boot Flash memory can also be either bulk or page erased.
+The 56F8146 hybrid controller includes 128KB of Program Flash, programmable through the JTAG port, with 8KB of Data RAM.
+It also supports program execution from external memory.

+A total of 8KB of Boot Flash is incorporated for easy customer inclusion of field-programmable software routines that can be used to program the main Program Flash memory area, which can be independently bulk erased or erased in pages.
+Program Flash page erase size is 1KB.
+Boot Flash page erase size is 512 bytes and the Boot Flash memory can also be either bulk or page erased.